swo/dbotu3/README.rst

 - 1.2: Python 2 compatibility, tox test framework, warnings for improperly-formatted sequence count tables
 - 1.2.1: Added setup requirements
 - 1.3.0: Improved OTU file header.
 Split the log file into a debug and progress log.
+- 1.4.0: Made an improvement to the Levenshtein-based genetic dissimilarity metric.

 To-do
 -----